getsieutoc/worklog/README.md

 ```

 - One record stays in one line.
 So `newline` character is the way we break them out.
+- New record goes on top, push old records down.
+So we read the most recent log first.

 ## Examples: